-Ovarian cancer often has warning signs, but the earliest symptoms are vague and easy to dismiss.
 Early symptoms of ovarian cancer are easy to dismiss because they’re similar to other common illnesses or they tend to come and go.
+To ensure the very best outcome, you should talk to a healthcare professional about any potential symptoms as soon as possible.

 A risk factor is something that can increase your chances of developing a disease.
 While the presence of one or more risk factors may increase a woman's chance of developing ovarian cancer, it does not necessarily mean that she will get the disease.